astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 Astronomer v0.23 formally introduces **Airflow Version** to the Astronomer UI, CLI and API for an enhanced version selection and Airflow upgrade experience.

-To see version of Airflow your Deployment is running, refer to the corresponding **Settings** page of the Astronomer UI.
-If you're interested in upgrading versions, you can initialize the upgrade process via the Astronomer UI or CLI for a guided experience.
+To see the version of Airflow your Deployment is running, refer to the corresponding **Settings** page of the Astronomer UI.
+If you're interested in upgrading versions, you now initialize the upgrade process via the Astronomer UI or CLI for a guided experience.
 From there, you'll receive instructions to update the Astronomer Certified (AC) image in your Dockerfile and complete the process.

 For more information, refer to [Manage Airflow Versions](https://www.astronomer.io/docs/enterprise/stable/customize-airflow/manage-airflow-versions/).

 #### Real-time Support for Latest Astronomer Certified Versions

-In contrast with Astronomer v0.16, Astronomer v0.23+ does not require that a release be shipped with explicit support for any Astronomer Certified version or set of Docker images.
+In contrast with v0.16, Astronomer Enterprise v0.23+ does not require that a release be shipped with explicit support for any Astronomer Certified version or set of Docker images.
+Decoupling these components helps you stay current with less toil.

 As soon as a version of Astronomer Certified is published to our [updates service](http://updates.astronomer.io/astronomer-certified), all corresponding Astronomer Certified images and tags will immediately become available for selection in the Astronomer UI and CLI.